What is SOC 2? Complete Guide for IT Leaders

 A Type 2 report covers a period of time — typically six to twelve months.
 The auditor isn't just checking that controls exist; they're testing whether those controls operated effectively throughout the entire observation window.
 Did your access reviews actually happen every quarter like your policy claims?
 Were security patches applied within the timeframe your change management process requires?
 Did your monitoring systems actually detect the incidents they were supposed to detect?
 The auditor will return at various points during the observation period, request evidence that your controls are functioning, and compile all of that into the final report.

 Here's the practical reality: most sophisticated buyers prefer a Type 2.
 A Type 1 is useful as a stepping stone — it proves you're serious about controls and you've built the foundation — but a Type 2 is what demonstrates that you're actually maintaining those controls day to day.
-Many organizations reasonably start with a Type 1 to get something in hand for sales conversations, then plan to move to a Type 2 within the following year.
 That's a perfectly legitimate strategy, and auditors expect it.
 But if your goal is to satisfy enterprise procurement teams over the long term, plan for Type 2 as the destination.

 What the Audit Process Actually Looks Like

-From deciding to pursue SOC 2 to holding your final report typically takes somewhere between six and eighteen months, depending on how mature your existing security practices are.
+From deciding to pursue SOC 2 to holding your final report typically takes 6 to 18 months, depending on how mature your existing security practices are.
 If you already have solid policies, access controls, and monitoring in place, you're mostly documenting what you do and filling the gaps.
 If you're building from the ground up, there's real operational work to do before an auditor even walks through your door.

 Most projects start with a readiness assessment — sometimes called a gap analysis.
 This is where you evaluate your current controls against the Trust Service Criteria and identify where you fall short.
-Some organizations skip this step to save money.
-They almost always regret it when the auditor identifies gaps during the actual audit that could have been fixed in advance.
+Organizations that skip this step to save money almost always regret it when the auditor identifies gaps during the actual audit that could have been fixed in advance.
 This assessment is the most valuable phase of the entire process because it tells you exactly what work needs to be done before the formal audit clock starts.

 From there, you enter the remediation phase.
 This is the work: implementing the controls you're missing, documenting the policies you've been following informally, configuring monitoring and alerting systems, establishing evidence collection processes.
 How long this takes depends entirely on your starting point.
 An organization that already runs a tight ship might need a few weeks of documentation work.
 One that's been operating on informal practices might need several months of genuine operational changes.